ansys/pymapdl/doc/source/user_guide/post.rst

 scripting or automation.
 This approach can also be used on result files generated from other programs, including ANSYS Mechanical.

-Perhaps one of the biggest advantages of gRPC-based postprocessing is that it can be done remotely without any file exchange.
+One of the biggest advantages of gRPC-based postprocessing is that it can be done remotely without any file exchange.
 Multi gigabyte result files can remain remote, with only the necessary data being streamed back to the client for review or visualization.